dakn2005/kijijipizza/README.md

 kijijipizza
 ===========

-Nodejs, delivery system, SPA implementing RESTful API on Express
+This is a hotel delivery system, an SPA project implementing RESTful API on Express using Nodejs

 <strong>Requirements</strong>
 - download & install node js